 Tamarack is very much a car-oriented city.
 This is because the population of Tamarack isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Tamarack is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Tamarack doesn't have a public transportation system that people use for their commute.

-The citizens of Tamarack are slightly less educated than the national average of 21.84% for the average city or town: 15.79% of adults in Tamarack have a bachelor's degree or advanced degree
+The percentage of adults in Tamarack with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.79% of adults in Tamarack have a bachelor's degree or advanced degree.

 The per capita income in Tamarack in 2022 was $36,660, which is middle income relative to Minnesota and the nation.
 This equates to an annual income of $146,640 for a family of four.
 However, Tamarack contains both very wealthy and poor people as well.